huythong03/Python_Game/README.md

-# code Python, Pygame to write Game
+# Python, Pygame to write Game